 There are seven continents, hundreds of nations, thousands of human cultures on our interdependent Earth.
 The U.N., nations and individuals uphold a central concept of “universal” human rights—every human being is entitled to social justice, to safe, secure, sustainable life.
 The issues involved include: food, water, energy, environment, even habitat/living space.

 Balanced with these is one central ecological and ethical reality.
-Out of about 25 million or so species, all are Earthlings.
+Out of about 25 million or so species, and possible trillions of microscopic species, all are Earthlings.
 One is human.

 It is time to recognize that there are "universal" environmental rights.
 The Earth itself has boundaries, sovereign, non-renewable rights, resource-balances which we must not violate.